Resources for Trainees & Early Career Professionals

 Education & Career Development

-- ASCO eLearning’s EEOF package: Provides trainee members with access to valuable oncology eLearning courses and self-evaluation tools at a discounted price.
+- ASCO Education’s EEOF package: Provides trainee members with access to valuable oncology education courses and self-evaluation tools at a discounted price.

 - Medical Oncology In-Training Exam: Test your medical oncology knowledge and see how you compare to other fellows in the U.S. in this multiple-choice exam.

 - Job Search Support: ASCO offers an online Career Center for job seekers to review and apply for open positions at organizations across the country.
 Each Fall, ASCO offers virtual Mock Job Interviews during which trainees to meet with an experienced oncologist and receive feedback on their interview skills, job talk, and ask questions.

 - Specialized Sessions: ASCO offers specialized sessions in both a live and virtual format throughout the year.
 At the ASCO Annual Meeting, the Trainee & Early Career Lounge offers a full program of early career-focused sessions.
 Throughout the year, virtual sessions are offered on various career development and job search support topics.

 - Virtual Mentoring Program: Year-long structured mentorship program available to trainee and early career members.
 Mentees are paired with a more experienced oncologist, and the pair work together to address the mentee’s goals through virtual meetings and ASCO mentoring workshops.